Pictures of Normal Dog Surgery Incisions and Scars (Incl. Spay and Neuter Surgeries)

 To help decrease bruising it’s important to keep your dog calm and quiet after surgery and use an e-collar when unsupervised (read our tips later in this article).
 Other causes of significant bruising can include an underlying clotting disorder.

-After the ovaries and uterus are removed, a spay incision will be closed with a suture, or stitch, in several layers.
+After the ovaries and uterus are removed, a spay incision will be closed with a suture or stitch, in several layers.
 The top layer, which is your dog’s skin, is most often closed with an absorbable suture within the skin.
 The sutures will not be visible and will dissolve over time.
+Below is an incision that was closed with external sutures (placed on the outside of the skin):

 sutures on a dog leg wound after surgery with incision

-The incision below is almost fully healed.
+The neuter incision below is almost fully healed.
 There should be no sign of discharge or swelling, and the incision should be fully closed and painless to the touch.

 normal spay incision on a dog's belly

-Incision that is almost fully healed
+Picture 4: incision that is almost fully healed

 “If you see redness, streaking, swelling, or discharge from the incision, you need to contact your veterinarian.”